SandyMaull/ServerWebPy/README.md

 ####################################################################################

-NOTE: This version is not stable yet, it only can run the html,css,and image without php and json file. please contact me on https://www.facebook.com/kurikurayaku if you find error.
+NOTE: This version is not stable yet, it only can run the html,css,and image without php and json file.<br> please contact me on https://www.facebook.com/kurikurayaku if you find error.<br>
 Kuronekosan - "Little Script Kiddie"